Jane Harrison Bradley

 Meg H. O’Donnell

 Meg, an attorney by profession, has lived and worked in Vermont since 1988, when she moved here from New York City to clerk for Justice Ernest W. Gibson III of the Vermont Supreme Court.
 She practiced law in Burlington for several years after her clerkship, leaving in late 1992 to become counsel to the newly-formed Vermont Health Care Authority.
 Meg spent the next seven years working for the Authority and its successor, the Division of Health Care Administration (part of the former Department of Banking, Insurance, Securities and Health Care Administration), helping to develop health policies and oversight programs.
-Meg currently serves as the Director of Government & Community Relations for Fletcher Allen Health Care, a position she has held since September 2001.
+Meg currently serves as the Director of Government & Community Relations for the University of Vermont Medical Center, a position she has held since September 2001.
 She was also named an Assistant General Counsel in 2002.